WillESou/cpp-linked-list/README.md

 # cpp-linked-list
-Simple templated linked-list in C++
+A simple templated linked-list in C++